 The primary role of food packaging is to contain products and to avoid damage resulting from transportation and storage.
-It also ensures microbiological food safety and is a barrier against access by unwanted substances that can degrade the product (oxygen, chemical migrants), and against loss of elements like aroma or moisture.

-Packaging typically also contains a lot of information relevant to the consumer (such as ingredients, nutrition, and content of potential allergenic compounds, shelf life, handling and preparation) and the supply chain players.
+Package also ensures microbiological food safety and is a barrier against access by unwanted substances that can degrade the product (oxygen, chemical migrants), and against loss of e.g. aroma or moisture.
+Packaging typically also contains a lot of information relevant for the consumer (such as ingredients, nutrition, and content of potential allergenic compounds, shelf life, handling and preparation) and the supply chain players.
 At the same time, packaging is often perceived as generating unnecessary waste and polluting the environment.

-However, efforts to optimize packaging can be detrimental to the environment, particularly if they fail to properly protect the product and thereby generate more food loss and waste.
+However, efforts to optimize packaging can be detrimental to the environment, particularly if they fail to properly protect the product and thereby generate more food losses and waste.
 Therefore, packaging solutions must be looked at as part of the food supply system and their effectiveness must be measured in this holistic context.

-Consumption patterns and distribution channels are changing dramatically due to increasing numbers of single and small households, the increasing demand for healthy, fresh and sustainable foods, increased online shopping and the use of other new channels.
-As a consequence, packaging solutions must be adapted to new trends in order to yield the best performance in protecting food with minimal use of resources.
+Consumption patterns and distribution channels change drastically due to increasing numbers of single and small households, the increasing demand for healthy, fresh and sustainable foods, increased online shopping and the use of other new channels.
+As a consequence, packaging solutions must be adapted to new trends in order to yield best performance in protecting food with minimal use of resources.

 The overall goal is to develop novel packaging solutions for the distribution and use of food products that increase the environmental performance of the food systems (life cycle analysis).
-In this research action, new ways and means to increase the circularity, i.e. to increase recycle or reuse opportunities, will be developed.
+In this research action, new ways and means to increase the circularity, that is to increase recycle or reuse opportunities, will be developed.
 Currently, there are technological, economical, and regulatory hurdles that need to be addressed simultaneously to decrease the loss of packaging materials into waste streams.
 Consumer acceptance of reuse solutions and options should be studied to assure that the new technical solutions will not fail in the market because they are ultimately rejected.

-- Develop technologies to better collect, valorise and/or recycle packaging materials at end of their lifecycle (e.g. closeloop recycling technologies, mechanical recycling, up-cycling, down-cycling). - Generate packaging concepts that can reduce food waste after first opening (e.g. by enabling complete emptying, or by better protecting leftovers in the original package to increase secondary shelf-life by optimizing and enhancing re-closing functions). - Develop packaging materials, technologies and concepts with the right functionality and delivering superior environmental performance in the total lifecycle.
+- Develop technologies to better collect, valorise and/or recycle packaging materials at end of life (e.g. close-loop recycling technologies, mechanical recycling, up-cycling, down-cycling). - Generate packaging concepts that can reduce food waste after first opening (e.g. by enabling complete emptying, or by better protecting left-overs in the original pack to increase secondary shelf-life there by optimizing and enhancing re-closing functions). - Develop packaging materials, technologies and concepts with the right functionality and delivering superior environmental performance on the total life-cycle.
 Approaches are needed that generate materials of which less is needed and that last longer.
-Examples include nanomaterials, composites, down-gauging films, and solutions addressing the challenges imposed by the upcoming new ways of distribution, purchase and use (e.g. in store manufacture, 3D printing, air delivery via drones). - Gaining acceptability and trust: find ways to inform consumers and more effectively engage with them in a dialogue about the possibilities of the recovery and revalorization processes.

-- Increase the range of economically feasible, high performance bio-based packaging materials (ideally from sustainably managed renewable resources that do not directly compete with food). - Develop new multidimensional tools and methods that allow for package optimization considering packaging performance in terms of, e.g. shelf life, protection, thermo-mechanical stability, processability.
+Examples include nanomaterials, composites, down-gauging films, and solutions addressing the challenges imposed by the upcoming new ways of distributing, buying and using (e.g. in store manufacture, 3D printing, air delivery via drones). - Education: research ways to educate consumers and more effectively engage with them in the recovery and revalorization process. - Increase the range of economically feasible, high performance bio-based packaging materials (ideally from sustainably managed renewable resources that do not directly compete with food). - Develop new multidimensional tools and methods that allow for package optimization considering packaging performance in terms of e.g. shelf life, protection, thermomechanical stability, process ability.

-- Reduced food losses and waste. - Reduced leakage of packaging into environment. - Reduced packaging-driven environmental impact. - Improved recyclability of material and infrastructure. - Decreased proportion of packaging materials not recycled or valorised.
+- Reduced food losses and waste. - Reduced leakage of packaging into environment. - Reduced packaging-driven environmental impact. - Improved recyclability of material and infrastructure.

+• Decreased proportion of packaging materials not re-cycled or valorised.